lvyiwei1/lvyiwei1.github.io/_news/announcement_12.md

 inline: true
 ---

-Our paper [Code Models are Zero-shot Precondition Reasoner](https://arxiv.org/pdf/2305.19512) is accepted at FITML Workshop at NeurIPS 2024!
+Our paper [An empirical study of CLIP fine-tuning with similarity clusters](https://openreview.net/pdf?id=NmNmlAEBAl) is accepted at FITML Workshop at NeurIPS 2024!